-For microorganisms of significance such as Pseudomonas aeruginosa, environmental mycobacteria, Legionella pneumophila or Enterobacterales, all guidance documents retain the previous standard that these microorganisms should be absent from the final rinse water.
+For micro-organisms of significance such as Pseudomonas aeruginosa, environmental mycobacteria, Legionella pneumophila or Enterobacterales, all guidance documents retain the previous standard that these micro-organisms should be absent from the final rinse water.

-For endotoxins, revised limit of 30EU/ml is advocated in England for non-invasive endoscopes.
-However the guidance also states that endoscopes which are introduced into sterile body cavities should be free of endotoxins.
-From this recommendation, a presumption must therefore be made that the previous limit derived from Sterile Water for Injection of 0.25EU/ml should apply in such cases.
-This infers that if an EWD is used for processing invasive endoscopes (which is a common practice for many endoscope reprocessing suites), the facility needs to apply a more stringent threshold for endotoxin level to ensure patient safety.
+For endotoxins, a revised limit of 30 EU/mL is advocated in England for non-invasive endoscopes [3].
+However, the guidance also states that endoscopes that are introduced into sterile body cavities should be free of endotoxins.
+From this recommendation, a presumption must therefore be made that the previous limit derived from Sterile Water for Injection of 0.25 EU/mL should apply in such cases.
+This means that if an EWD is used for processing invasive endoscopes (which is a common practice for many endoscope reprocessing suites), the facility needs to apply a more stringent threshold for endotoxin level to ensure patient safety.